epadam/CNN-AV1-intra-encoder/source/performance.rst

 32

 16

+However, it can only reach 60% for the Horz and Vert datasets.

 From the tests above, it can be seen that the model can not really learn the features of some classes.
 The reason is